 Hello!
 I’m Melissa and I blog over at Made by Melli, where I love sharing DIY sewing & craft projects, tutorials, and reviews.
 I’m really excited to share this quick & easy (last minute!)
 Halloween Cat costume tutorial with you.

-DIY Cat Costume Tutorial:
+Easy Cat Costume Tutorial

 Holidays tend to sneak up on me, and I’m usually scrambling at the last minute to put costumes together!
 This adorable little costume came together so quickly and was super easy to make!
 To top it off, my daughter loved it so much she decided she wants to wear this for Halloween instead of the costume we already bought her from Target!
 It’s pretty simple to make and the tutu skirt is totally optional (but adds quite a bit of “cuteness factor”).